-- A positive reaction is when the skin under the solution becomes red and itchy.
+- A reaction is considered to be 'positive' when the skin under the solution becomes red and itchy.
 A white, raised swelling called a weal surrounds the red central area.
 A weal takes about 15-20 minutes to reach its full size, and then fades over a few hours.

-- A negative reaction is when the skin remains normal.
+- A reaction is considered to be 'negative' when the skin remains normal.
 This means that you are not allergic to the substance in the solution.

 Do not take antihistamines on the day of the test as they may dampen any allergic response during the test.